15 Best Attractions + Things to do in St Petersburg Russia

 Catherine Palace and its historical palace museum in Tsarskoye Selo was the former grand summer residence of the Russian imperial family, tsars and visiting nobility for two centuries.

 Located 24 kilometers south of the city centre, the palace is now part of the town of Pushkin.
-Even though it is outside the centre, a visit is still considered one of the best things to do in St Petersburg.
+Even though it is outside the centre, a visit is still considered one of the best things to do in Saint Petersburg.

 Built in the classic Rococo style, Catherine Palace comprises a monument and garden of world-class architecture.
 A must-see of this ensemble is the Amber Room, which has been meticulously restored to its former glory after having been looted by Nazi soldiers.